 - The P&Z Officer is the starting point for building and development, property improvements, and business licenses/registration.

 - Information on land ownership and assessment records are maintained by the Valencia County Clerk’s Office (866-2073) or the Valencia County Assessor’s Office (866-2065)

 - All substantial improvements to a building, metal fences, and building development must start with a development review by the P&Z Officer.
 Click here for more details.

 - The Village of Bosque Farms works with NM Construction Industries Division for issuing building permits and inspections.

 - The Village does not enforce private covenants or restrictions.
-Disputes over private easements, private roads, water rights, covenants or other such agreements are private matters that must be resolved between the properties owners involved.
+Disputes over private easements, private roads, water rights, covenants, or other such agreements are private matters that must be resolved between the property owners involved.

 - Various Planning and Zoning Forms and Applications can be downloaded from the Forms Web page.